arnavparashar04/1024BitHashing/README.md

 ## Introduction:
 This report provides an analysis of the entropy andpotential collisions in a given set of password hashes.

-## Entropy Analysis:
+## Shanon's Entropy Analysis:

-Entropy of Provided Hashes: 3.96 bits per hex character
+Shanon Entropy of Provided Hashes: 3.96 bits per hex character

-Entropy of SHA-256 Hashes (Random Inputs): 3.92 bits per hex character
+Shanon Entropy of SHA-256 Hashes (Random Inputs): 3.92 bits per hex character

 ## Collision Detection: